steineggerroland/VirtualEntities/features.md

 * Calculate internal state using power consumption thresholds
   * States are _off_, _idle_, _running_ and _unknown_.
 * Propagate internal state to mqtt
+* Determine _online status_ based on date of last received message

 ## Planned